echo-lab/assets/Writing/AcademicWriting.md

   - significance - but people care about this problem.
 - Method
   - what we did, e.g., build a system
-  - how we validated our claim, e.g.,  validate the system with a user study
+  - how we validated our claim, e.g.,  validated the system with a user study
 - Result
 - Discussion  (after your work)
   - causal inference